charmoniumQ/blog-content/_posts/2019-08-06-monads-as-a-programming-pattern.md

 Here are some ways of thinking about monads.
 There are other ways to think about monads; I just picked three that make sense to me and seem exhaustive.

 1. Sometimes the monad acts like a container of another type, as in the Collection monad.
 This is why some people emphatically exclaim eureka's like "a monad is just like [a burrito](https://blog.plover.com/prog/burritos.html)", "[a spacesuit](http://telofy.soup.io/post/23797479/Think-of-a-monad-as-a-spacesuit)", or "[a burrito in a spacesuit](https://www.reddit.com/r/haskell/comments/1bymg1/monads_are_burritos_in_spacesuits_full_of_nuclear/)."
 These people miss that it can be anything else; in many use-cases the monad can't simply 'contain' it.
 While the authors might understand this, a novice reader likely won't.
-2. In these non-containing use-cases, the monad could be acting like a potential for there being a value, kind of like a Promise.
+2. In these non-containing use-cases, the monad can act like a potential for there being a value, kind of like a Promise.
 Often monads in this case have the same semantics as "[continuations](https://en.wikipedia.org/wiki/Continuation-passing_style)" or callbacks: I don't have the value, but I can have the guy who does call (haha) you.
-3. Sometimes it acts like the context for data.
+3. Sometimes a monad can act like the context for data.
 This last case is used in functional programming languages to isolate impure side-effects of functions. `getLine` in Haskell returns a `string` in an [`IO`](https://en.wikibooks.org/wiki/Haskell/Understanding_monads/IO) monad.
 Perhaps you would have a Thread monad, that represents thread-local data (the thread is context for the data).
 You can't operate on the data because it is not in your thread, but you can ask the other thread to operate on it for you.
 I chose not to elaborate examples of this use-case because it is less applicable outside of ML-family languages.

 Now you know the pattern.
 It is useful to recognize in the wild, and it is a good tool in the box.